localsofmumbai/MRM-Curve/README.md

 ![mrm_featured_image_wide_curve_960](https://user-images.githubusercontent.com/9861917/63509728-74aeed80-c4fa-11e9-8f66-9b28703eb75a.jpg)

 ## Use the Map
-copy and paste the code below and paste in your website or blog to display the latest version of the map:
+copy the code below and paste in your website or blog to display the latest version of the map:

 #### Mumbai Rail Map - Curve - in English:
 ```